-According to the nutrition information from the website MyFitnessPal, a typical serving of Alaskan rolls -- eight rolls -- provides 376 calories.
-MyFitnessPal also notes that one roll contains 47 calories.
+According to the nutrition information from the LIVESTRONG MyPlate calorie tracker app, a typical serving of Alaskan rolls — 8.6 ounces — provides 304 to 450 calories.
 Because the average recommended daily calorie intake is 2,000 calories, consuming eight rolls would provide about 18 percent of your total daily calorie intake.

 Because Alaskan rolls are covered in rice, they provide a large amount of carbohydrates.
-MyFitnessPal explains that an eight-roll serving of Alaskan rolls contains 63 g of carbohydrates, with no fiber and 4 g of sugar.
-Because of the lack of fiber, Alaskan rolls may not be very filling -- Everyday Health points out that fiber helps keep you feeling full, which can aid in weight management.
-Dr. Arthur Agatston suggests you consume 25 to 30 g of fiber daily.
+MyPlate says that an 8.6-ounce serving of Alaskan rolls contains 47 grams of carbohydrates, with no fiber or sugar.
+Because of the lack of fiber, Alaskan rolls may not be very filling — Everyday Health points out that fiber helps keep you feeling full, which can aid in weight management. suggests you consume 21 to 38 grams of fiber daily.

-Although salmon is a fatty fish, Alaskan rolls do not contain large cuts of fish and therefore do not contain very much fat.
-The nutrition information at MyFitnessPal explains that eight Alaskan rolls contain just 7 g of fat, while one Alaskan roll contains about 1 g of fat.
-MyFitnessPal notes that eight Alaskan rolls contain just 1 g of saturated fat, a type of fat considered to be unhealthy.
+Although salmon is a fatty fish, Alaskan rolls do not contain large cuts of fish and therefore do not contain much fat.
+The nutrition information at MyPlate explains that eight Alaskan rolls contain just 7 grams of fat, 1 gram of which is saturated fat.